mui/material-ui/docs/src/pages/careers/developer-advocate.md

 We are looking for someone that can contribute to the following outcomes:

 - Amplify the need of the community so the product direction aims at what people need the most.
-- Improve the overall developer experience, resulting in better NPS & CSAT scores.
+- Improve the overall developer experience, resulting in better NPS & CSAT scores, e.g. though educational content.
 - Create momentum in the React community and drive adoption of the library.

 ## About the role